WP Engine WordPress Hosting Review – Does It Really Make a Difference? Is It Worth It?

 Automatic WordPress Software Updates

-As part of their managed hosting service, WP Engine will keep the core WordPress software of your website up to date.
-Thanks to this, your website will always be using the latest version of WordPress.
+As part of their managed hosting service, WP Engine will keep the core WordPress software of your website up to date, so your website will always be using the latest version of WordPress.
 However, the WP Engine team do test each new update to the WordPress software beforehand to ensure it’s stable, rather than instantly applying it to your website.

-You also have the option of deferring the installation of the next software release –- something you may want to consider doing with the impending release of WordPress 5 and the new Gutenberg WordPress editor activation.
-Because of the way the deferral setting works, you get an extra 60 days to test the new version of WordPress before it’s automatically applied to your site.
+You also have the option of deferring the installation of an upcoming WordPress core software update, giving you 30 days to test the new version before it’s automatically applied to your site.